History of the Supreme Court of the United States: Jay, Rutledge, and Ellsworth Courts (1789–1801)

-The Marshall Court (1801–1835)
+Marshall Court (1801–1835)

 One of the most significant events during the history of the Court was the tenure of Chief Justice John Marshall (1801 to 1835).
 In the landmark case Marbury v.
 Madison (1803), Marshall held that the Supreme Court could overturn a law passed by Congress if it violated the Constitution, legally cementing the power of judicial review.
 The Marshall Court also made several important decisions relating to federalism.
 Marshall took a broad view of the powers of the federal government—in particular, the interstate commerce clause and the Necessary and Proper Clause.
 For instance, in McCulloch v.
 Maryland (1819), the Court ruled that the interstate commerce clause and other clauses permitted Congress to create a national bank, even though the power to create a bank is not explicitly mentioned in the Constitution.
 Similarly, in Gibbons v.
 Ogden (1824), the Court found that the interstate commerce clause permitted Congress to regulate interstate navigation.

 The Marshall Court also made several decisions restraining the actions of state governments.
 The notion that the Supreme Court could consider appeals from state courts was established in Martin v.
 Hunter's Lessee (1816) and Cohens v.
 Virginia (1821).
 In several decisions, the Marshall Court confirmed the supremacy of federal laws over state laws.
 For example, in McCulloch, the Court held that a state could not tax an agency of the federal government.
 At the same time, however, the Marshall Court held in the landmark case Barron v.
 Baltimore (1833) that the Bill of Rights restricted the federal government alone, and did not apply to the states.
 Nonetheless, the Supreme Court would in later years hold that the Fourteenth Amendment had the effect of applying most provisions of the Bill of Rights to the states.

-Marshall's forceful personality allowed him to steer his fellow Justices; only once did he find himself on the losing side in a constitutional case.
+Marshall's forceful personality allowed him to steer his fellow justices; only once did he find himself on the losing side in a constitutional case.
 In that case (Ogden v.
 Saunders in 1827), Marshall set forth his general principles of constitutional interpretation:

 Marshall was in the dissenting minority only eight times throughout his tenure at the Court, partly because of his influence over the associate justices.
 As Oliver Wolcott observed when both he and Marshall served in the Adams administration, Marshall had the knack of "putting his own ideas into the minds of others, unconsciously to them".
 However, he regularly curbed his own viewpoints, preferring to arrive at decisions by consensus.
 He adjusted his role to accommodate other members of the court as they developed.